IF YOU ARE BEING INVESTIGATED FOR

 Doug Maner is a Capital Crimes certified Criminal Defense Attorney.

 California Attorneys for Criminal Justice (CACJ) and the California Public Defenders' Association (CPDA) are pleased to invite you to participate in the 2017 Capital Case Defense Seminar (CCDS).
 The CCDS is an intensive educational opportunity for anyone involved in, or considering taking on, the defense of a capital case.
 It is designed not only for lawyers, but also for mitigation specialists, paralegals, investigators, and experts working in capital defense.
 The CCDS will also include sessions addressing murder and felony charges other than capital cases.

-THIS WEEK, DOUG MANER IS Attending 2017 Capital Case Defense Seminar.
-Seminar is focused on effective defense of Capital Cases.
+DOUG MANER attended the 2017 Capital Case Defense Seminar, focused on effective defense of Capital Cases.
 The ACLU will be consulting with Southern California Trial Teams.
 The ACLU consulting team stated, "Due to aggressive prosecutors and insufficient defense resources, Southern California counties continue to buck national trends and lead the country in new death sentences each year.
 This trend is even more concerning in light of the passage of Proposition 66

 For further information about this seminar, follow this link: http://www.cacj.org/Events/CACJ-CPDA-CCDS-Registration.aspx